mixxxdj/manual/source/glossary.rst

    crossfader
-     The crossfader is a slider that determines how much each deck of audio contributes to the :term:`master output`.
+     The crossfader is a slider that determines how much each deck of audio contributes to the :term:`main output`.

+   main output
    master output
-     The master output is the main audio output.
-It is what your audience hears.
+     The main output is sent to the big speakers.
+It's what your audience hears.

    headphone output
      The headphone output is what you hear in your headphones.